 Oesterlen Services for Youth, Inc., located in Springfield, Ohio, is a comprehensive multi-program social services agency with a focus in mental and behavioral health serving approximately 1,000 children and their families annually.

-On behalf of the church, in witness to Christ, this agency’s mission is to serve children in need from infancy through transition into adulthood and to promote their mental, social, physical, and spiritual well being.
+On behalf of the church, in witness to Christ, this agency’s mission is to serve children and adults in need to promote their mental, social, physical, and spiritual well being.
 To carry out this mission, Oesterlen is dedicated to promoting healthy families and utilizing the highest possible standards within the professional fields of our service.
 The provision of services by this agency shall be consistent with its mission, and all person shall have equal access to such services and to employment by the agency in accord with all applicable affirmative action and equal opportunity policies.

 Oesterlen Services for Youth, Inc., was founded in 1903 as the Oesterlen Orphans Home by several major synods of the Lutheran Church in Ohio.
 It remains affiliated today with the Evangelical Lutheran Church in America, the present successor body of the organizing synods in 1903.